usesummit/models/README.md

 ## How SEL models work & limitations

 ### What really is SEL?
 SEL is a declarative langage (hence all the `=` signs) that allows makers to chain together building blocks ("events") using arrows `->` called "routes".
 As an abstraction of Python, it removes a lot of the heavy-lifting and tedium -- the hurdles that rob the joy out of coding a tiny script, plugin, or extension that creates value.
-SEL solves this by being a quick, fun, powerful, and complementary tool to platforms like Make, Zapier, Glide, et al.
+SEL solves this by being a quick, fun, powerful, and complementary tool to platforms like Make, Zapier, and Glide.

 AI doesn't make this benefit obsolete, because [AI can also generate SEL](https://github.com/usesummit/models/blob/main/sel_training.txt), a feature built in to the platform we host at Summit.
-By being more compact, it is less likely to contain errors and faster to generate than its broader-purpose counterparts.
+By being more compact, SEL is less likely to contain errors and faster to generate than its equivalent function in JavaScript, Python, et al.

 ### Orientation
 What you see in Summit when you build and host a model is an interface (canvas-based IDE) to create and connect the expressions of a model.